Use these cover letter tips for writing a cover letter so your job application gets noticed by prospective employers.

 What are the parts of a cover letter?

 A cover letter is really just a formal business letter that acts as an introduction to your resume.
 Because it is a formal business document, it should be in block business letter format.
 In this format, text is left justified (aligned on the left-hand margin).

-This is the date the letter is written.
-We recommend using the Month Day, Year format, like this: January 27, 2009
+- Date: This is the date the letter is written.
+We recommend using the Month Day, Year format, such as January 27, 2009.

-Here, you should provide your home mailing address, followed by the hiring manager's address.
+- Address: For the address, you should provide your home mailing address followed by the hiring manager's address.